whereiskurt/gopherit/00-newapp-template/README.md

 This code includes:
 - [x] Fundamental Go features like tests, templates, go routines, contexts, channels, HTTP routing
-  - The `config\template\*\*.tmpl` contain all templates
+  - The `config\template\*\*.tmpl` contain all text output that aren't log entries
-  - [Retry](https://github.com/matryer/try) using matryer's idiomatic `try.Do(..)`
+  - [Retry](https://github.com/matryer/try) using @matryer's idiomatic `try.Do(..)`
 - [x] Built using [`cobra`](https://github.com/spf13/cobra) and [`viper`](https://github.com/spf13/viper) (without func inits!!!)
+  - Cleanly separated CLI/configuration invocation from client library calls - by calling `viper.Unmarshal` to transfer our `pkg.Config`
-  - A lot of sample Cobra/Viper code rely on `func init()` making it more difficult to reuse.
+  - **NOTE**: A lot of sample Cobra/Viper code rely on `func init()` making it more difficult to reuse.
-  - This code cleanly separates CLI/configuration invocation from client library calls - using `viper.Unmarshal` to transfer from Viper to `pkg.Config` structure.
 - [X] Logging from the [`logrus`](https://github.com/sirupsen/logrus) library
 - [X] HTTP serving/routing with middleware from [`go-chi`](https://github.com/go-chi/chi)
     - Using `NewStructuredLogger` middleware to decorate each route with log output
     - ResponseHandler to pretty print JSON with [`jq`](https://stedolan.github.io/jq/)
     - Custom middleware (`GopherCtx`,`ThingCtx`) to handle creating Context from HTTP requests
 - [x] An example Dockerfile for a docker workflow
+  - Use `docker build --tag gophercli:v1 .` to create a full golang image
+  - Use `docker run -it --rm gophercli:v1` to work from with the container